microsoft/winget-cli/doc/specs/#163 - Dependencies.md

 ```
 If the user chooses "yes", the installation will proceed.

 Note: This is essentially the complete implementation for External Dependencies.
 It is not required at this stage to deal with nested dependencies.

+In addition, the consumes and provides concept is not in scope with this implementation.

 ### Windows Features
 These include items like .NET Frameworks, Internet Information Services, and Windows Subsystem for Linux.
 In some cases, turning these features on may require a reboot.